Sun Wants To Join The Biosimilars Party, In Time

 India's Sun Pharma is to foray into biosimilars, targeting first approval status for “third wave” products.
 It trails several peers and the changed stance comes as biosimilars gain traction in markets including the US, where experts have predicted a “coming out party” in the next few years.

 After an extraordinary year that saw demand patterns and the supply chain upended by the COVID-19 pandemic, as well as a major merger that has transformed one of the global off-patent industry’s biggest players, the leaders of the pack in the Generics Bulletin Top 50 have once again seen significant changes in 2021.

 Teva has launched the first US generic version of Absorica (isotretinoin), expanding its dermatological portfolio.
 The company has also launched generic erythromycin tablets in the US.
 Meanwhile, in its recent environmental, social and governance progress report, Teva has launched a plan to increase access to medicines globally by 2025.

-Henlius has announced plans to seeing its sales shoot up in 2020 based on three new launches.
+Henlius has announced plans to expand its global footprint and bolster its manufacturing capacity after seeing its sales shoot up in 2020 based on three new launches.